 Initially, school was held three months in the summer with a female teacher and four months in the winter with a male teacher.
 Later, a five and one-half month session was established and then in the 1900's an eight-month session.

 School operation was discontinued on April 27, 1959 with five students enrolled.
 They were Janet Havenstein, Vincent Anderson, Charles Anderson, Thomas Henry and Larry Colstrom.
 The last teacher was Mae J. Carlson.
-The ladies in the Rapp Home Demonstration Unit cleaned and maintained the inside of the building until the 1990's.
+The ladies in the Rapp Home Demonstration Unit

 The Rapp School Preservation Association (RSPA) was formed in 1992 with the motto "Save the Best of the Past for the Future."
 The building structure was repaired with contributions from many former students and others plus grants from the W.S. and E.C.
 Jones Trust.

 In 1995 the Rapp School Building containing educational materials and books used since 1929 and the School Yard were listed as a State Historic Site (139-4210-0027) and then placed in the National Register of Historic Places.